gestone/Gradenator/README.md

 ## Features
 * Easily input and organize assignments for each of your classes
-* Records your grades each week and graphs your percentage over time for each class
+* Records your grades each week for the most recent term and graphs your percentage over time for each class
 * Simple to use grade calculator to calculate the minimum grade required to maintain a certain percentage in the class

 ## Screenshots